sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ## Adding teaching assistants to the course

-To add teaching assistants or other teachers to the course, open the course project, click on the settings tab and look down to see the "Collaborators" panel in course settings.
+To add teaching assistants or other teachers to the course, open the course project, click on the settings tab and look down to see the "Collaborators" panel in the project settings.

 In the **Collaborators** tab, you can find or add collaborators by name or email address.
+These collaborators will also have access to all associated student projects orchestrated by that project.
+Do **not** add any students of yours as project collaborators!

 ![Add Collaborators](assets/collaborators.png)

-If the email address you add as a collaborator is not associated with a CoCalc account, an email will be sent to that address with an invite to join.
+If the email address you add as a collaborator is not associated with a CoCalc account, an email will be sent to that address with instructions how to join.
-Once the owner of that email address gets an account, the new user will be added automatically to all projects with pending invitations.
+Once the acocount with exactly that email address is created, that new user will be added automatically to all projects with pending invitations.

 ## Creating the course file

 Almost all aspects of a course, such as which students are enrolled and assignment management, are controlled by a **.course** file.
 We'll now create this file.

 Open the course project, click on **New** and give the course a title.
 Here, I've used `Autumn_2016_PHY001`.
 Click on **Manage a Course** to create the course file.

 ![New course](./assets/new_managecourse.png)